getcarina/getcarina.com/_posts/2015-11-20-fallout-4-service-discovery-and-relay.md

 running TCP and UDP relays, and digging into some binary streams.

-Like many people this past week, I purchased a game I've been waiting a long time for Fallout 4.
+Like many people this past week, I purchased a game I've been waiting a long time for: Fallout 4.
 Like its predecessors, Fallout 4 has you leaving a Fallout shelter called a vault with only your vault suit and a device on your arm called a pip boy.